One year after a hip fracture, about one in three people either end up dependent on family, or in a nursing home.

-The following three hip strengthening exercises are designed to improve the strength of your hips and the muscles surrounding and around them.
+The following three hip strengthening exercises are designed to improve your hip strength and the muscles surrounding them.
+And while these are low-impact exercises done on a mat, they are effective for everyone at any fitness level.

 The Benefits of Hip Strengthening Exercises